 3DOcean: Sill a young service, but being part of the dynamic Envato marketplaces is good to take a look.
 Prices are very low and quality may be low as well.
 You can interact publicly and private with authors and can select from two type of licenses.

-There are many more 3D models marketplaces I just mentioned the three I'm more familiar with as a buyer or seller.
+There are many more 3D models marketplaces I just mentioned some.
 Just remember to search first before making everything by yourself, you can find good resources at reasonable price and ready to insert in your project development.